-In 2018, Mutual reported they may need up to 6,500 acre-feet of water from Big Bear MWD including the portion of the SWRCB 95-4 outflows they could beneficially use.
-Mutual met their overall 2018 water needs by in-lieu supplies from Big Bear MWD, diversions from the Santa Ana River, and local groundwater.
+In 2019, Mutual reported they may need up to 6,500 acre-feet of water from Big Bear MWD including the portion of the SWRCB 95-4 outflows they could beneficially use.
+2019 was a difficult year for Mutual because SCE was out of service between February 14 and August 1 and was unable to deliver Santa Ana River water to Mutual.
+Fortunately, Mutual and Valley District worked out an exchange agreement which allowed Valley District to use the excess Santa Ana River water for recharge in exchange for deliveries of SWP to Mutual.
+Mutual met their overall 2019 water needs by In Lieu Water supplies from Big Bear MWD, diversions from the Santa Ana River, SWP water exchange with Valley District and local groundwater.
 Mutual also got some water from the lake releases and dam leakage for fish protection in Bear Creek.